J-1 Visa Senior Electronics Engineer Jobs

 Verify the 2-year home residency requirement early

 If your role involves technology transfer or you're funded by your home government, you may face the two-year home residency requirement under INA Section 212(e).
-Confirm your status before accepting an offer, since this affects future H-1B or green card eligibility.
+Confirm your status before accepting an offer, since this affects future H-1B visa or green card eligibility.

 Get your training plan drafted before the offer stage